Learn from the best. Learn from the best.

 The Career Leadership Academy features six, 2 ½ hour sessions that include workshops, presentations and panel discussions that will be presented live online over a span of 6 weeks.
 Weekly sessions will include opportunities for participants to reflect on their learning, take part in small and large group discussions, meet with their peers, and complete self-guided learning and research assignments.

 In addition to the 2 ½ hour sessions, it is expected that participants will complete 1-2 hours of homework each week.
-Homework will consist of literature reviews, posting and commenting on discussion board topics, connecting with co-participants, watching video recordings, and/or completing quizzes.
+Homework will consist of posting and commenting on discussion board topics, connecting with co-participants, watching video recordings, and/or completing quizzes.

 Participants will be supported via a dedicated web portal to access educational materials, connect with peers, post and comment on coursework, discuss hot topics, and share best practices and information over the course of the program.